gieoon/Clara/README.txt

 deactivate  # don't exit until you're done using TensorFlow

 can run tensorflow without installing it, straight through a docker container, or through CoLab to also use their GPU.
+Tensorflow Lite for Mobile, and Tensorflow.JS for WebGL Aceclerated javascript on browsers.